khrisssss/ML-Pipeline-with-CI-CD-GitHub-Actions-/DOCUMENTATION.md

-This is a simple project with MLFlow to train the dataset of iris flowers using logisticregression.
+This is a simple machine learning project using MLflow to train a model on the Iris dataset, applying logistic regression.

-We the students, trained the data to predict 3 kind of variety of iris flowers using the sepals and petals length and width (in cm).
+As students from Simplon, this project is part of our training.
+We trained a model to predict three different varieties of Iris flowers based on sepal and petal length and width (in cm).

-In this project I did not use LLM at all.
+I am proud to say that I completed this project without relying on LLMs.
+While there were some challenges, my colleagues were always there to support me.
+I would like to thank all my teammates who helped make this project successful.

+### Objective of this project is to understand how to build the CI/CD Pipeline in Github Actions and Deploy it in Azure.

 # Project Structure
 ml_pipeline/